benlee105/29Aug2026Resources/README.md

 I'm happy to chat and help with anything ranging from forensics, threat hunting, pentesting and red teaming!

-# Arsenal of Tools for Digital Forensics
+# Extra Content about Digital Forensics
-I ran out of time to include this content into the slides, but I wanted you to have a look at the physical tools for digital forensics.
+I ran out of time to include this content into the slides, but I also wanted you to have a look at:
+1. Physical tools for Digital Forensics
+2. What actual forensics investigations look like.

+## Physical tools for Digital Forensics
 To collect evidence, you're going to need some tools to perform forensics **acquisition**

 ### Write Blockers